kildem/pwa-workshop-docs/README.md

 - Offline readiness of the application shell
 - Caching responses from API and CDN using appropriate strategies
 - Interactive version upgrade process
+- Preserving data submitted by the user in offline mode for auto-resending it to the backend after getting internet connectivity
 - Installing the app on devices

 ### Step 0 - Classic web application